-Follow all precautions in the event the motorhome requires towing.
+In case the motorhome requires towing, ensure all precautions are followed.
 The drive shaft must be disconnected and the mud flap may need to be removed.
-The manufacturer WILL NOT cover damage to the motorhome caused by towing.
+The manufacturer WILL NOT cover damage to the motorhome caused by a towing company.